LEXUGE/nixos/README.md

 As for me, I am on my best to ensure that the system is convenient to use and secure.
 But here are some concerns:
 - `services.fstrim.enable` is set to `true` which means that attacker may be able to perceive the data usage of the fully encrypted disk.
 - `howdy` is not suggested to use if you need to ensure high level security due to the potentiality of spoofing.
 - There is keyfile added to `/` partition encryption in order to eliminate the twice keying in of the LUKS passphrase.
-This may imply security concerns.
+This keyfile is under `/nix/store` because of the pure evaluation constraint. **This means it is readable for every local user!**.

 # How do I steal it?
 I have kept "stealing" in mind while I am writing the whole configuration.
 All the components have been written as plugins of [icebox](https://github.com/LEXUGE/icebox) toolkit.